UNC Wilmington Softball Camps

 Tucker then worked two seasons with Norton as assistant coaches at Colonial Athletic Association member James Madison from 2009-11.
 She working primarily with the pitching staff for the Dukes, but was also involved with other phases of the JMU program.

-Tucker was an outstanding player at Barton during her collegiate days, earning All-Conference, All-Tournament Team MVP honors as a pitcher and infielder for the Bulldogs.
+Tucker was an outstanding player at Barton during her collegiate days, earning All-Conference and All-Tournament Team MVP honors as a pitcher and infielder for the Bulldogs.